kavezo/ZipZap/README.md

 1. Run setupServer.bat.
 2. Three cmd windows should pop up.
 One of them may immediately say "ERROR: The process "nginx.exe" not found."; you can close this safely.
 Wait until the others close by themselves.
 3. There should now be a new file named "ca.crt" in the server directory.
-Install this certificate on your phone.
+Install this certificate on your phone -- on Android you can just move it on there and install it through settings/security, but on iOS you have to email it to yourself or download it through Safari, then make sure you trust it through Certificate Trust Settings after it's installed.

 You only need to do this once.